tvoklov/discord4s/README.md

 ## Should I use this?

-eh, depends. bear in mind that this is an extremely rough draft and it's unfinished. use at your own risk.
+eh, depends. bear in mind that this might be rough around the edges, and also it's unfinished. use at your own risk.

 ## Will you finish it?

-idk, maybe?
+maybe?

-## Why is it locked into cats-effects' IO and not using a more general effect monad?
+## What is left to finish?

-sorry
+seemingly, just the types of events discord sends over the gateway and the commands you can send.